Domestic Asset Protection Trusts

 The Full Faith and Credit Clause requires each state to honor other states’ judicial proceedings, but it does not require a state to apply another state’s substantive law.
 California courts can—and likely will—apply California law to a California resident’s trust, even if the trust document designates Nevada law and the trustee sits in Reno.

-This is not a theoretical concern.
-The Restatement (Second) of Conflict of Laws § 273 says the governing law comes from whichever state is most closely connected to the trust.
+The Restatement (Second) of Conflict of Laws § 273 supports this result.
+The governing law comes from whichever state is most closely connected to the trust.
 When the settlor lives locally, funded the trust with local assets, and remains the beneficiary, the home state has the strongest connection, not the state where the trustee happens to be licensed.

 The result: for a resident of a non-DAPT state, the DAPT statute that was supposed to provide protection may never apply at all.
 The creditor obtains a judgment in the debtor’s home state, the home state applies its own self-settled trust rules, and the trust offers no more protection than any other revocable arrangement.